-Using the 0000 UTC (22 June 2003) sounding from Albany, New York, and the horizontal wind estimates shown in Fig. 8, it was possible to calculate the bulk Richardson number (Ri).
-This important indicator of mechanically induced turbulence (dynamic instability) is given by where $\theta_v$ is the virtual potential temperature; g is the acceleration due to gravity; the mean virtual potential temperature is $\overline{\theta}v$ ; and the zonal and meridional components of the horizontal wind vector are denoted by u and v, respectively.
-Estimated Ri values are given in Fig. 9 over the entire observational period.
-Given the coarse height sampling of the sounding data, the buoyancy damping term in (4) was assumed constant and estimated to be close to neutral $(0.00432 \text{ K m}^{-1})$ .
+Using the 0000 UTC (June 22, 2003) sounding from Albany, New York, and the horizontal wind estimates shown in Figure 8, it was possible to calculate the bulk Richardson Number (Ri).
+This important indicator of mechanically induced turbulence (dynamic instability) is given by where $\theta_v$ is the virtual potential temperature and g is the acceleration due to gravity.
+The mean virtual potential temperature is $\bar{\theta}v$ and the zonal and meridional components of the horizontal wind vector are denoted by u and v, respectively.
+Estimated Ri values are given in Figure 9 over the entire observational period.
+Given the coarse height sampling of the sounding data, the buoyancy damping term in (4) was assumed constant and estimated to be close to neutral (0.00432 K/m).
 Therefore, the shear term dominated our estimate of Ri.
-Height gradients were calculated over a 200-m region with a 75-s temporal average.
-Although the data show a relatively high degree of variability, an interesting example is seen at approximately 1816 UTC and at an altitude of 1.2 km.
+Height gradients were calculated over a 200 m region with a 75 s temporal average.
+Although the data show a relatively high degree of variability, an interesting example is seen at approximately 1816 UTC and an altitude of 1.2 km.
 The Ri data show relatively stable conditions (Ri > 0.25) near this region of distinct layering.
 The surrounding area exhibits characteristics indicative of mechanically induced turbulence (Ri < 0.25).
-In fact, predominately small values of Ri persist throughout regions where turbulence was indicated in the echo power data shown in Fig. 7, as would be expected in measurements of the CBL.
+In fact, predominately small values of Ri persist throughout regions where turbulence was indicated in the echo power data shown in Figure 7, as would be expected in measurements of the CBL.

-$$Ri = \frac{g \, \partial \theta{\nu} / \partial z}{\overline{\theta{\nu}} \left[ (\partial u / \partial z)^{2} + (\partial u / \partial z)^{2} \right]}, \tag{4}$$ tion, this process is combined with imaging to study the small-scale variability of two specific precipitation events and how turbulence can affect these events.
+$$Ri = \frac{g \,\partial\theta_v/\partial z}{\bar{\theta}v [(\partial u/\partial z)^2 + (\partial v/\partial z)^2]} \tag{4}$$ c.
+Small-Scale Variability and the Interaction of Precipitation and Turbulence

 To this point, we have shown how temporal filtering can be used to separate atmospheric features, such as precipitation and clear-air turbulence.
-In the next secc.
-Small-scale variability and the interaction of precipitation and turbulence
+In the next section, this process will be combined with imaging to study the small-scale variability of two specific precipitation events and how turbulence can affect these events.